Melvin Village, New Hampshire

-Melvin Village is a census-designated place (CDP) within the town of Tuftonboro in Carroll County, New Hampshire, United States.
+Melvin Village is a census-designated place (CDP) within the town of Tuftonboro, New Hampshire, United States.
 Its population at the 2020 census was 273.
 The village is a summer vacation spot on Melvin Bay of Lake Winnipesaukee.

 Geography

 Melvin Village is in the western part of the town of Tuftonboro, where the Melvin River enters Lake Winnipesaukee.
 Running through the center is New Hampshire Route 109, which leads southeast 10 mi to Wolfeboro and northwest 7 mi to Moultonborough.

 The village is little changed over the last century.
 Most of the buildings remain and there are few new ones.
 As recently as 1950, there were two general stores and two gas stations, all of which are now gone.
 The village was a stop in William Least Heat-Moon's book, Blue Highways.

 It has a marina and there are also compounds of cottages and lakeside homes.
 Merrymount Landing is the only remaining mail boat stop, in the northeastern corner of the lake.

 According to the U.S. Census Bureau, the Melvin Village CDP has a total area of 6.1 km2, of which 4.2 sqkm are land and 1.9 sqkm, or 3.15%, are water.